atomix/atomix.github.io/user-manual/raft-internals.md

 This compaction model means that Copycat's Raft protocol must be capable of accounting for entries missing from the log.
 When entries are replicated to a follower, each entry is replicated with its index so that the follower can write entries to its own log in the proper sequence.
 Entries that are not present in a server's log or in an *AppendEntries* RPC are simply skipped in the log.
 In order to maintain consistency, it is critical that state machines implement log cleaning correctly.

-The most complex case for state machines to handle is tombstone commands.
-It's fairly simple to determine when a stateful command has been superseded by a more recent command.
-For instance, consider this history:
+The most complex case for state machines to handle via log cleaning is tombstone commands.
+It's fairly simple to determine when a stateful command has been superseded by a more recent one.
+For instance, consider the following history:

 ```
 put 1
 put 3
 ```

 In the scenario above, once the second `put` command has been applied to the state machine, it's safe to remove the first `put` from the log.
-However, for commands that result in the absence of state (tombstones), cleaning the log is not as simple:
+However, for commands that result in the absence of state - otherwise known as *tombstones* (how morbid) - cleaning the log is not as simple:

 ```
 put 1